Number Cross · Cross Sums · Kakuro

 What is a number cross puzzle?

-Is number cross the same as Kakuro?
+Is number cross different from Kakuro?